kmkurn/msc-project/README.md

-# Recurrent Neural Network Grammars for Low-Resource Languages
+# Recurrent Neural Network Grammars for Parsing Low-Resource Languages

 This repository contains an implementation for my final project *Exploring Recurrent Neural Network Grammars for Parsing Low-Resource Languages*, MSc in Artificial Intelligence, University of Edinburgh.
 The implementation extended the [original recurrent neural network grammars' by Dyer et al. (2016)](https://github.com/clab/rnng/).
 Before put under this repository, their code was forked and modified under [this repository](http://github.com/kmkurn/rnng).
 Any changes from the original code are thus can be viewed in that repository's commit history.
 This `README` file is also largely based on theirs.